periodo/periodo-client/README.md

 # Building

-To build a standalone version of the client which can be run from a static web directory, run `make zip`.
-This will build a zipfile containing the HTML, JavaScript, and CSS required to run the application at `dist/periodo-$VERSION.zip`. `VERSION` will be the current version of the package found in `modules/periodo-app`.
+To build a standalone version of the client which can be run from a static web directory, run `make production`.

 Run `make test` to run all tests.
 Because we use ES6/ES2017 features like arrow functions and `async`/`await`, you must have Node 8+ installed.